dustinrue/ControlPlane/README.txt

   - add the bundle identifiers of the permitted apps, e.g. `"de.buzzworks.crashreporterdemo"` (this is the same bundle identifier string as used in the `info.plist` of your app!)
 - Invoke `test_setup.php` via the browser to check if everything is setup correctly and Push can be used or not

+- If you are upgrading a previous edition, invoke 'migrate.php' first to update the database setup

 ## SERVER ENABLE PUSH NOTIFICATIONS

 - **NOTICE**: Push Notification requires the Server PHP installation to have curl addon installed!